OA-WCVP/paper/README.md

 ### Project structure

 This article repository is part of the OA-WCVP github organisation.
-Its sibling repositories are responsible for data access and analysis; this repository integrates their archived analytical runs into the paper output.
+Its sibling repositories ([gbif-literature](https://github.com/OA-WCVP/gbif-literature), [catalog-number-access](https://github.com/OA-WCVP/catalog-number-access) etc) are responsible for data access and analysis; this repository integrates their archived analytical runs into the paper output.

-### Pre-requisites

-The article text is formatted in `Markdown` and is compiled to an output format (PDF, word etc) using `pandoc`.
-Execution of the compilation process is managed with the build tool `make`.

 ### Article structure